 Additional Degree Requirements

-Students must successfully complete 18 course credits, the Macro comprehensive exam, the Responsible Conduct of Research and Scholarship (RCRS) Workshops, and their oral preliminary exam before advancing to candidacy.
+Students must successfully complete 18 course credits in residence, the Macro comprehensive exam, the Responsible Conduct of Research and Scholarship (RCRS) Workshops, and their oral preliminary exam before advancing to candidacy.
 Dissertation research will be conducted under the supervision of a faculty advisor following the completion of course requirements.

 Interesting in knowing more about the program, application, or just need some clarification?
 Contact Macro Program Coordinator Julie Pollak (email@example.com) for more information.